Spectrum Displays

 In it's original form (with the "water" falling down), the X-coordinate of a pixel is derived from the frequency-axis, and the Y-coordinate is the time axis (depending on the "scrolling speed" which is adjustable under the display settings).

-The visible frequency range can be modified by moving the frequency scale with the mouse (here: orange colored).
+The visible frequency range can be modified by pulling the frequency scale with the mouse (hold left mouse button down with the mouse pointer over the frequency scale).

 If the waterfall runs in RDF mode (radio direction finder), the colour of the waterfall shows the angle of arrival, while the brightness shows the signal strength.
 More on that in this separate document.